 Every two to three or so years, you may want to repot your heartleaf philodendron into a larger pot.
 This provides the plant with fresh, new planting media.
 It also helps prevent the plant from becoming root-bound.

 Water the day before you plan on repotting.
-Choose a pot that’s no more than two inches larger than the current pot.
+Choose a pot no more than two inches larger than the current one.

 Carefully remove the plant from its current pot, and gently massage the roots to separate.
 Partially fill the new container and center the plant inside.